The Engineer’s Guide to Custom Cable Design

 TERMINATION

 “What makes the best termination, solder joints or crimp connection?”
 This is an age-old question with which you will find a myriad of opinions.
-When you hear someone touting one over the other it is normally based on preferences, not performance.

 To help you make your decision we assembled a list of pros and cons.